Welcome to today's edition of the Rush 24-7 podcast.

 Blitzer is set to moderate this debate from Vegas on Thursday night.

-Questions also being posed by Suzanne Malvo.
+Questions also being posed by Suzanne Malvau.

-So Clinton Inc.
+So Clinton Inc. has threatened Russert.

 Blitzer threatened Blitzer.

-How about the Clinton war room?
+How about the Clinton War Room?

-I'm really worried about about Wolf.
+I'm really worried about Wolf.

-I mean, I think Wolf's a nice guy.
+I mean, Wolf's a nice guy.

-Uh but uh, you know, he's he's he'd been warned now.
+But, you know, he's been warned now.

 This is serious stuff.